 - a.
-Students on academic probation will be removed from probation status when their SMC cumulative grade point average is 2.0 or higher, as shown on their SMC transcript, which may be a result of grade changes, course repetitions, completion of incomplete courses, and/or academic renewal.
-No notation will be made on the academic transcript. - b.
-Students on progress probation, will be removed from probation once their percentage of SMC cumulative total units enrolled of "W", "I", or "NP" formerly "NC" notations is less than 50 percent, as shown on their SMC transcript, which may be a result of grade changes, course repetitions, completion of incomplete courses, and/or progress renewal.
-No notation will be made on the academic transcript.
+Students on academic probation will be removed from probation status when their SMC cumulative grade point average is 2.0 or higher, as shown on their SMC transcript, which may be a result of grade changes, course repetitions, completion of incomplete courses, and/or academic renewal. - b.
+Students on progress probation, will be removed from probation once their percentage of SMC cumulative total units enrolled of "W", "I", or "NP" formerly "NC" notations is less than 50 percent, as shown on their SMC transcript, which may be a result of grade changes, course repetitions, completion of incomplete courses, and/or progress renewal. - c.

-c.
 Grades earned and units enrolled and completed in a fall semester, winter session, spring semester and summer session shall count towards removal of probation status.
-No notation will be made on the academic transcript.